Majestic-class battleship: Armament

 Majestic and her sisters were armed with four BL 12-inch Mk VIII 35-calibre guns in twin-gun turrets, one forward and one aft.
 This calibre would become the standard for all British battleship classes built for the next fifteen years.
 They were the first new British battleships to mount a 12-inch main battery since the 1880s.
 The new gun was a significant improvement on the 13.5-inch (343 mm) gun which had been fitted on the Admiral and Royal Sovereign classes that preceded the Majestics, in terms of ballistics and strength of the gun itself, and it was significantly lighter.
 The 12 in gun had a muzzle velocity of 2500 ft/s—a significant increase over the 13.5 in gun owing to the use of smokeless propellant—and it could fire a 850 lb shell with a range of 13900 yd.

 The turrets were placed on pear-shaped barbettes; the first six ships had this arrangement, but the last two, Caesar and Illustrious, had circular barbettes.
 The BII mountings in the first six ships allowed all-around loading from the supply of ready ammunition kept in the turret, but the guns had to return to the centerline to bring ammunition up from the magazines, as the ammunition hoists did not rotate with the turret.
 Caesar and Illustrious, with their circular barbettes, had BIII mountings with rotating hoists, and these allowed all-around loading from the magazines.
 Both the BII and BIII mounts had a range of elevation from −5 degrees to 13.5 degrees, with the loading angle at maximum elevation.
-During World War I, four of the Majestics were disarmed, and these guns were used to arm eight Lord Clive-class monitors.
+During the First World War, four of the Majestics were disarmed, and these guns were used to arm eight Lord Clive-class monitors.
 A further two turrets from Illustrious were later emplaced as coastal guns on the Tyne.

 The saving in weight from the main battery allowed the Majestic class to carry a secondary battery of twelve QF (quick-firing) 6-inch 40-calibre guns, a larger secondary armament than in previous classes.
 These were mounted in casemates in two gun decks amidships, and they fired a 100 lb shell at a muzzle velocity of 2205 ft/s.
 Elevated at 15 degrees, they could hit targets out to 10000 yd.
 The ships also carried sixteen QF 12-pounder Mk I guns and twelve QF 2-pounder Mk I guns for defence against torpedo boats.
 These were placed in a variety of mounts, including in casemates, on the main battery turret roofs, and in the fighting tops.
 The ships were also equipped with five 18 in (450 mm) torpedo tubes, four of which were submerged in the ship's hull, with the last in a deck-mounted launcher in the stern.
 The Woolwich Arsenal manufactured the torpedoes, which were the Mark IV model; these carried a 200 lb warhead and had a range of 750 yd at a speed of 27.5 kn.